syedquest/IR/README.md

         - Logon type 2 - Interactive logon.
 It is a logon through the keyboard/screan of the system.
 Could also be through remote access tools such as VNC.
         - Logon type 3 - Network logon.
 Access from other location in the network such as shared folder access.
         - Logon type 4 - Batch.
 Used by batch server.
 Usually, it is the schedule task.
+        - Logon type 5 - Service that has been configured to run as a user account.
+        - Logon type 7 - Unlock.
+User logon on to the machine after it was locked.
+        - Logon type 10 - RemoteInteractive logon.
+It is logged when user access through Terminal Services or RDP